emilioplatzer/extension-serve-static/README.md

 ## based on serve-static

 All in [*serve-static* documentation](https://www.npmjs.com/package/serve-static#readme) is working here.
-But extension-serve-static add one mandatory [parameter](https://www.npmjs.com/package/serve-static#options):
+But *extension-serve-static* add one mandatory [parameter](https://www.npmjs.com/package/serve-static#options):

 ## staticExtensions

-*staticExtensions* is a white list of extensions names for serve, this allows something like:
+*staticExtensions* is a white list of extensions names for serve, this allows something like this:

 ```js
 var connect = require('connect')